nikitavoloboev/data/programming-languages/clojure/clojure-libraries.md

 - [Clojure Garden](https://github.com/clojure-garden/clojure-garden) - Navigator in the Clojure ecosystem.
 - [Snowball](https://github.com/phronmophobic/snowball) - View the sizes of your dependencies.
 - [mobiletest](https://github.com/phronmophobic/mobiletest) - Example of building a clojure library for iOS with graalvm native-image.
+- [Grease](https://github.com/phronmophobic/grease) - Example of building a clojure library for iOS with graalvm native-image.
+- [Clojure calling C](https://github.com/saikyun/native-image-clojure-c) - Call C from Clojure using GraalVM -- then compile a binary using native-image.